KamilGradzik/PHT_Frontend/README.md

 ## **About**

 <br>

     It's a React.js application that represents weather data based on selected weather station.
-    Upoun entering the application you will be asked to select city, after selecting city you will be redirected to main page.
+    Upoun entering the application you will be asked to select city, after selecting city you will be redirected to weather page.
     Here weather data will be displayed in tiles.
-User can specify date to get data with will be represented in modal.
+User can select date and time to get data from choosen date.
 <br>